Scots and Catalans look to each other to ease independence woes

 The move was tantamount to opening Pandora's box, with the Spanish government suspending Catalonia's autonomous powers and putting its leaders who did not immediately flee into exile on trial on charges of sedition for calling what Madrid saw as an illegal, unconstitutional plebiscite.

-"In a very, very fragmented party system, it's really hard to say who wins the election," Marc Sanjaume, a professor of political science at Barcelona's Universitat Pompeu Fabra, told Euronews.
+"In a very, very fragmented party system, it's really hard to say who wins the election," Marc Sanjaume, a professor of political science at Barcelona's Universitat Oberta de Catalunya, told Euronews.

 The Socialist Party of Catalonia (PSC) — the Catalan iteration of Spain's ruling PSOE whose leading candidate is the country's former health minister Salvador Illa — won the popular vote and came joint top in terms of seats, a remarkable turnaround for a party in the political doldrums since they left regional office in 2010.